 It was my son’s 10th birthday.
 Travis County already had more than 50 confirmed cases of coronavirus.
 City ordinance restricted groups of more than 10 from gathering at one time.
 Movie theaters and restaurants had already ceased normal operations.
 The school Spring Break had been extended.
 Churches had already held their first solely online Sunday.
 Shelter-in-home was yet to come.
 But my firstborn was turning 10.

 In our family, birthdays are a big deal.
 We typically invite a large group (even all the kids in the birthday boy or girl’s class) to celebrate with us.
 You might say, we have Texas-sized celebrations.
 We have scaled back a bit on occasion with a store-bought cake instead of a custom cake, but the event is always a highlight.
 I invest a lot of energy and thought into creating fun and special activities that even our party-goers look forward to from year to year.

-Our plans for surprising Judah with a handful of friends on an outing to the arcade and movies was no longer an option.
+Our plans for surprising our son with a handful of friends on an outing to the arcade and movies was no longer an option.
 We had a surprise gathering in our home planned afterward and a couple of close friends had been invited to a sleepover.
 Not going to happen.
 Not even close.